AlexMubarakshin/crypto-dudes-nft/README.md

 ### .env

-- API_URL: Alchemy or any other Provider endpoint (Default: Ropsten)
+- API_URL: Alchemy or any other Provider endpoint (Default: Rinkeby)
 - PRIVATE_KEY: Private key for the deployer account

 ```bash